General

 1

-The only difference is the age of the students.
-Please sign up your child using their current grade level they are in, not what they will be attending the following fall.
-See our course catalog for more information.
+The only difference between our middle school and high school courses is the age of the students.
+Please sign up your student using their current grade level they are in or the last one they completed, not what they will be attending the following fall.
+(Example: A student who just finished 8th grade would apply for a middle school program for students in grades 6-8) See our course catalog for more information.

 2